spdx/spdx-3-model/model/Core/Classes/NamespaceMap.md

 ## Description

-A namespace map allows the creator of a collection of Elements to use memorable identifiers ("prefixes") instead of URIs by defining a mapping between them.
+A namespace map allows the creator of a collection of Elements to use shorter identifiers ("prefixes") instead of URIs to provide a more human-readable and smaller serialized representation of the Elements.

 ## Metadata